lusinge/typst-apa-link-fix/versatile-apa/template/sections/figures.typ

   [
     #image(
       "../assets/images/sample-illustration-experimental-stimuli.png",
-      alt: "Two computer-generated cartoon bees, one with two legs, a striped body, single wings, and antennae, and the other with six legs, a spotted body, double wings, and no antennae."
+      alt: "Two computer-generated cartoon bees, one with two legs, a striped body, single wings, and antennae, and the other with six legs, a spotted body, double wings, and no antennae.", )
-    )
     #set align(left)
     _Note._